 Whether you file your own tax returns or have tax at source deducted from your salary, there is a chance that you are paying more income tax than necessary.
 More than 100 possible tax deductions are available in Switzerland, with some being broadly applicable while others only apply to a very limited number of situations.
 In Switzerland, taxes are levied on federal, cantonal and municipal levels.
 Cantonal deductions vary based on your place of residence, while federal tax deductions are identical countrywide.
 Having an independent, qualified tax advisor review your situation and advise you on which deductions to claim can pay off in long-term savings.

-A good place to start, however, is understanding the most important tax deductions which apply – at least in part – to most adult residents for federal tax purposes.
+A good place to start, however, is understanding the most important tax deductions which apply – at least in part – to most adult tax residents.
 Here, moneyland.ch lists 10 tax deductions which every taxpayer should know about:

 1. Insurance premiums.
 Health insurance is compulsory in Switzerland, so the tax deduction for insurance premiums applies to all residents.
 For reasons unknown, this deduction is lumped together with a deduction for interest on savings.
 The combined federal tax deduction for insurance premiums and interest earned on money held in savings accounts is currently limited to 1700 Swiss francs per adult (3500 francs per legal couple).
-This limit does not come anywhere near accommodating the premiums of a 300-franc deductible health insurance policy – as the moneyland.ch health insurance comparison shows – but it covers a fair portion of the cost of the cheapest managed care policy with a 2500-franc deductible.
-That leaves no room for savings interest deductions or other insurance deductions (car insurance or life insurance, for example), but is still a significant deduction available to all.
+This limit does not come anywhere near accommodating the premiums of a compulsory health insurance policy in most regions – as the moneyland.ch health insurance comparison shows – but it covers a fair portion of the cost of the cheapest managed care policy with a 2500-franc deductible.
+That leaves no room to deduct other insurance premiums (for term life insurance, for example) or interest earnings, but it is still a significant deduction available to all.

 4. Donations.
 Have you donated money to a charitable cause in the past year?
 Donations to registered charities can be deducted from taxable income.
 Each canton has its own list of charities which are eligible for tax-deductible donations, and its own limits on tax deductions.